 The Mog series is written by Judith Kerr, who created this fantastic feline character as well as also writing ‘The tiger who came to tea’.
 Mog’s peaceful day is shattered when a baby comes to visit.
 Mrs Thomas says that ‘Mog loves babies’ but Mog isn’t quite so sure!

-This is a new discovery for us, thanks to our local library.
+This book is a new discovery for us, thanks to our local library.
 The story is set at one little girl’s lunchtime where she just won’t eat but then she is visited by a crocodile, bear and wolf who would be quite happy to gulp it down for her!
 As a parent of a child that can be fussy at meal times, I find this book quite helpful and also funny.

 The Maisy series is brightly coloured and the characters are very relatable to little ones.
 This book is about learning to swim and I can honestly say that this has helped our little one to gain confidence in the water and try it out for herself.
 She always relates this book to what she can do in the swimming pool.
 Just watch out for Eddie and his big splash!